EmannFatima/BinHexOct_Converter/README.md

 # Binary, Octal, Hexa-Decimal Converter
-Decimal to binary, octal an hexadecimal converter.
+Conversion of Decimal to Binary, Octal and Hexadecimal.